info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/core_services.md

 ## Network and Content Delivery
-**Virtual Private Cloud (VPC):** Logically isolated sections in the cloud to provision resources, flexible, secure, allowing you to control almost every aspect of your virtual network, VPC automatically provisioned at AWS account signup.
+**Virtual Private Cloud (VPC):** A virtual private network, logically isolated sections in the cloud to provision resources, flexible, secure, allowing you to control almost every aspect of your virtual network, VPC automatically provisioned at AWS account signup.

 **CloudFront:** Is a content delivery network (CDN), based on location of the user, origin of the website/application, location of the content delivery server, integrates with many AWS services to provide optimal performance and security.
 Makes loading websites/apps for end users faster using edge locations to cache files and resources.